mplusmuseum/mplusmuseum-tms-extract/readme.md

     }

 Point elasticsearch and graphql to your own locations.
-Then make sure your XML files are placed in the correct directory.
+Then make sure your XML files are placed in the directory specified by xmlPath (default **app/data/xml**).
 You should have XML files called things like `ExportFromTMS_Objects.xml` and `ExportFromTMS_Artists.xml`, these are the XML files that TMS exports to our XML specifications.

-However you get your files they need to be placed into the following directory...

-`app/data/xml`

 # Note